UBC-STAT/stat545.stat.ubc.ca/content/post/getting-unstuck/index.md

     - [How to Ask for Programming Help](http://codingkilledthecat.wordpress.com/2012/06/26/how-to-ask-for-programming-help/)
     - [Stack Exchange's 'How to ask'](https://codereview.stackexchange.com/help/how-to-ask)
     - [Matt Gemmell's 'What have you tried?'](http://mattgemmell.com/what-have-you-tried/)

+### Attribution

+Thanks to Jenny Bryan and her past teams for writing the majority of this.